Space Shuttle Challenger disaster: Recovery of debris and crew

 Immediately after the disaster, the NASA Launch Recovery Director launched the two SRB recovery ships, MV Freedom Star and MV Liberty Star, to proceed to the impact area to recover debris, and requested the support of US military aircraft and ships.
-Owing to falling debris from the explosion, the RSO kept recovery forces from the impact area until 12:37 p.m.
+Owing to falling debris from the explosion, the Range Safety Officer (RSO) kept recovery forces from the impact area until 12:37 p.m.
 The size of the recovery operations increased to 12 aircraft and 8 ships by 7:00 p.m.
 Surface operations recovered debris from the orbiter and external tank.
 The surface recovery operations ended on February 7.